Volkswagen Golf SV hatchback

 Interior's quiet and well-built

-The Volkswagen Golf SV's dashboard is near identical to the standard Golf's, although the layout doesn’t focus quite so much on the driver.
+The Volkswagen Golf SV's dashboard is near identical to the standard Golf's, though the layout doesn’t focus quite so much on the driver.
 It is still one of the best in the business – solidly constructed, nice to look at, and easy to use.
-The interior is also just as quiet as the Golf's at speed.
+The interior is also just as quiet as the Golf's at speed, although the economical 1.4-litre petrol engine is noticably more hushed than the 1.6-litre diesel alternative.
+While it undoubtedly feels well built, the interior can seem a bit bland having sat inside a Citroen C4 Picasso.

 The SV also has a slightly raised driver's seat for better visibility of the road ahead, and the car also gets all the same adjustment as the normal Golf, so getting comfortable behind the wheel should be easy.